-Pegasys is indicated for the treatment of hepatitis-B envelope antigen (HBeAg)-positive or HBeAg-negative chronic hepatitis B (CHB) in adult patients with compensated liver disease and evidence of viral replication, increased alanine transaminase (ALT) and histologically verified liver inflammation and / or fibrosis (see sections 4.4 and 5.1).
+Pegasys is indicated for the treatment of hepatitis B envelope antigen (HBeAg)-positive or HBeAg-negative chronic hepatitis B (CHB) in adult patients with compensated liver disease and evidence of viral replication, increased ALT and histologically verified liver inflammation and/or fibrosis (see sections 4.4 and 5.1).

 Chronic hepatitis C

-Paediatric patients five years of age and older
+Paediatric patients 5 years of age and older

 When deciding to initiate treatment in childhood, it is important to consider growth inhibition induced by combination therapy.
 The reversibility of growth inhibition is uncertain.
-The decision to treat should be made on a case-by-case basis.
+The decision to treat should be made on a case by case basis (see section 4.4).

 What is Pegasys?

 Pegasys is a medicine that contains the active substance peginterferon alfa-2a.
-It is available as a solution for injection in vials (135 and 180 micrograms), as prefilled syringes (90, 135 and 180 micrograms) and as prefilled pens (135 and 180 micrograms).
+It is available as a solution for injection in vials (135 and 180 micrograms), pre-filled syringes (90, 135 and 180 micrograms) and pre-filled pens (135 and 180 micrograms).